It is defined or used as an implemented term to describe the functional tissues of every living being or that contains cells on the planet.

 In animals, “parenchymal” cells refer to the functional cells in each organ.
-That means that almost all functions performed in the body of an animal are performed by parenchymal cells.
+That means that almost all functions performed in an animal’s body are performed by parenchymal cells.

 Some of these functions that can be listed are, for example:

-- Breathing system: in the breathing process it helps the lungs with the exchange of gases.
+- Breathing system: in the breathing process, it helps the lungs exchange gases.